- Bones and joints

 Also read, Physiotherapy Oakville

-If you don’t have a sports injury, but are just very active, orthotics can still come to your aid.
+If you don’t have a sports injury but are just very active, orthotics can still come to your aid.
 But do seek your doctor’s advice before using any kind of orthotics.

 At Triangle Physiotherapy our health professionals cater to your needs and specifications.
 With the help of our professionals, you can figure out what is the best solution for you, based on your activities and the needs of your feet.
-So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Toronto to stay active with Orthotics!
+So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Downtown Toronto, to stay active with Orthotics!

-What exactly is shin splints?
-Are they treatable?
-Shin splints is a condition characterized by damage and inflammation of the connective tissue joining muscles to the inner shin bone (tibia).
+Shin splints are a condition characterized by damage and inflammation of the connective tissue joining muscles to the inner shin bone (tibia).
 Shin splints are known by many different names such as: Medial Tibial Tenoperiostitus, MTSS, Medial Tibial Stress Syndrome, Tenoperiostitus of the Shin, Inflammatory Shin Pain, Traction Periostitis, and Posterior Shin Splint Syndrome.

 Several muscles lie at the back of the lower leg, and are collectively known as the calf muscles.
-The tibialis posteriror, flexor digitorum longus, flexor hallicus and soleus are muscles which lie deep within the calf and attach to the inner border of the tibia.
+The tibialis posterior, flexor digitorum longus, flexor hallicus, and soleus are muscles that lie deep within the calf and attach to the inner border of the tibia.
 Connective tissues are responsible for attaching these muscles to the tibia known as the tenoperiosteum.
 Every time the calf contracts, it pulls on the tenoperiosteum.
-When the tension becomes forced too much or is repeated frequently, damage is caused to the tenoperiosteum.
+When the tension becomes forced too much or is repeated frequently, the damage is caused to the tenoperiosteum.
 The results are inflammation and pain.
 Shin splints can also occur in combination with other pathologies that cause shin pain such as compartment syndrome and tibial stress fractures.

-Patients who suffer from shin splints experience a pain along the inner border of the shin.
+Patients who suffer from shin splints experience pain along the inner border of the shin.
 In other cases, the patient may experience an ache or stiffness along the inner aspect of the shin that increases with rest (typically and night or first thing in the morning).
-Areas of muscle tightness, thickening or lumps may also be felt in the same area of pain.
-There are several factors that predispose patitents to shin splints:
+Areas of muscle tightness, thickening, or lumps may also be felt in the same area of pain.

 • Excessive training or exercise